Sponsor a Comfort Companion for someone on the Age UK South Glos befriending waiting list.

 One-off donation supporting local volunteer services, digital inclusion programmes and wider community work, helping older people stay connected and supported.
 100% of donations go directly to Age UK South Gloucestershire.

-Meet Our Comfort Companions
+Meet our Comfort Companions…

 Each Comfort Companion has been co-designed and tested with older adults in partnership with Age UK South Gloucestershire.
 They offer different styles of conversation so everyone can find a match that feels right.

-Take our quiz to find out which Comfort Companion is a match for you.
+Find out which Comfort Companion is a match for you.

 Comfort Companions CIC was founded by Grant Mackenzie and his father Tom after seeing friends and neighbours struggle with loneliness and the relentless demands of caring for a spouse with dementia.
 Inspired by those experiences, and shaped through conversations with older adults, they set out to use technology to help older people stay confident and independent by providing emotional support with the reassurance that no one has to face later life alone.